jsbisht/aws-developer-associate/vpc.md

 ---

-## How network prefix is sliced
+## How network CIDR is sliced

-Every time you change the prefix by 1, say from 16 to 17, you create two network.
+Every time we slice the CIDR by 1, say `/16`, we create two `/17` network.

 ```